spicypark/Calculator/README.md

 ## Overview
 This calculator has three currently implemented modes: Arithmetic, Graphing, and Conversion.
 The Arithmetic mode has functions such as adding, subtracting, dividing, multiplying, and various circle and sphere calculations.
 The Graphing mode can graph four types of functions: linear, quadratic, cubic, and exponential.
 The Conversion mode can calculate six different conversions, each with a Metric to Imperial or Imperial to Metric option.

-## Timeline
+## Roadmap
-*This timeline is not final and changes may be added or removed during, before, or after the expected dates.*
+*This roadmap is not final and changes may be added or removed during, before, or after the expected dates.*
 ### Version 2.2.0
 Expected release: November 2023<br>
 Version 2.2.0 will be the next update to Calculator.
 Included in this update may be an integrated Derivative mode and a user option to toggle battery limit.